What is a slipped disc? Guide to risk factors and treatment

 Risk factors of slipped discs

-Degenerative disc disease, the gradual weakening of the outer structure of the disc due to aging, contributes to the likelihood of a slipped disc.
+Degenerative disc disease, an age-related condition in which the outer structure of the disc gradually weakens due to aging, contributes to the likelihood of a slipped disc.
 Certain lifestyle factors, such as obesity and smoking, increase one’s susceptibility to developing this condition.
-People with jobs that require repetitive lifting, twisting, or bending, or even prolonged standing, are also at greater risk.
+People with jobs that require repetitive lifting, twisting, bending or even prolonged standing or sitting are also at greater risk.

-Doctors normally prescribe a conservative treatment plan including rest, pain medication, application of heat, and changes in activities.
+Physicians normally prescribe a conservative treatment plan for slipped discs including rest, pain medication, application of heat and changes in activities.
 Typically, slipped disc patients improve within a few months of beginning treatment.
-Some patients, however, suffer continually from severe, even debilitating pain and must consider surgery.
+Some patients, however, experience continually severe and debilitating pain and must consider surgery.

-If you have been diagnosed with a slipped disc and a conservative treatment plan has not alleviated your symptoms, Laser Spine Institute (LSI) offers minimally invasive outpatient procedures with proven success in treating the symptoms of slipped discs while avoiding most of the risks and drawbacks of traditional open back surgery.
-To learn more about our innovative treatments, contact LSI today.
+If you have been diagnosed with a slipped disc and a conservative treatment plan has not relieved your symptoms, Laser Spine Institute offers minimally invasive spine surgery that can help treat your slipped or herniated disc.

 Minimally invasive spine surgery

 Minimally invasive spine surgery offers patients a safer and effective alternative to traditional open back surgery.^ Because our surgery involves a minimally invasive approach to the spine, our patients can experience a lower risk of complication compared to traditional spine surgery.
 Our outpatient decompression and stabilization procedures both aim to reduce the pressure on the pinched nerve by removing some or all of the damaged disc.